dkdd/angular-tables/README.md

 ##### ng-repeat

 Another handy predefined directive is `ng-repeat`.
-THis lets you build out elements by iterating over similar attributes of the model.
+This lets you build out elements by iterating over similar attributes of the model.

 Let's say say we have the following object in the controller: